KivaBall/Personal-LeetCodeTraining/README.md

 # LeetCode Training

-THAT'S NOT MY PET PROJECT!
+I use this repo for tasks from leetcode 😎

-I use this repo for tasks from leetcode :)
+You can check all of this in `src/` folder!